kudobuilder/kudo/keps/0009-operator-toolkit.md

     └── service.yaml
 ```

-#### operator.yaml
+#### framework.yaml

-`operator.yaml` is the base definition of an operator.
+`framework.yaml` is the base definition of an framework.
 It follows the following format, extracted from the MySQL example:

 ```yaml
 version: "5.7"